 Promise to keep in touch

 Finally, promise them you’ll be in touch.

-Many parents don’t want their children to study abroad simply because they are afraid of being left out or losing children.
+Many parents don’t want their children to study abroad simply because they fear being left out or losing children.

 You’ll have an independent life when studying abroad, new social relationships, new passions.
-Therefore, your parents may concern whether you neglect to communicate at home, becoming more and more distant from family and loved ones.
+Therefore, your parents may be concerned whether you neglect to communicate at home, becoming more and more distant from family and loved ones.

 Adding friends to your parents on Facebook, creating a family chat group on WhatsApp, making Skype appointments every weekend, sending photos to update your life regularly are ways to keep in touch.